nebula-protocol/nebula-contracts/contracts/nebula-cluster-factory/README.md

 ### UpdateWeight

-Update the LP rewards distribution weight for a cluster token
+Updates the LP rewards distribution weight for a cluster token

 ```json
 {